Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Experimental Settings

 \section{Experimental Settings}

-\textbf{Hyper-parameters.} Unless further clarification is provided, we use a Top-$k$ selection of 4 and a candidate set size of 20 for all methods at each iteration.
-For SGM, we simply set $\gamma=0.5$.
-For LILA and LILA$^\dagger$, we select the midpoint of the model layers.
+\textbf{Hyper-parameters.} For SGM, we simply set $\gamma=0.5$.
+For the selection of intermediate representation to perform LILA, we choose the first token from the target phrase since it empirically performs better than selecting other tokens or all tokens except the adversarial suffix and the last input token.
+For the intermediate layer, we choose the midpoint of the model layers.
 For instance, for Llama-2-13B-Chat~\cite{touvron2023llama}, we select the 20-th layer, whereas for other models with 32 layers, we select the 16-th layer.
 We perform 500 iterations for all methods, with the number of adversarial tokens set to 20.